20 November Mexico: What Happened?

 The Monument to the Revolution (Spanish: Monumento a la Revolución) is a mausoleum and monument commemorating the Mexican Revolution.
 Here, you can visit the museum that houses important artifacts, clothing, and documents from this significant event in Mexico.

-As if that were not enough, at the top, there is a cafeteria with an unimaginable panoramic view.
+As if that were not enough, at the top, there is a coffee shop with an unimaginable panoramic view.
 Furthermore, at the top, there is a viewer that will make you tremble with excitement – you’ll be on top of Mexico City!
 Check out our Mexico City Private Tour: Customize It with Guide & Driver Included (6h).

 Finca Don Porfirio: Coffee Shop